Chapter 7: Changes to the Contract

 • the character of the work for any item as altered differs materially in kind or nature from that in the contract or

-• a major item of work varies more than 25% from the original contract quantity.
-(The 25% variance is not applicable to non-site-specific contracts.)
+• a major item of work varies more than 25% from the original contract quantity,

-as "An item of work included in the Contract that has a total cost equal to or greater than 5% of the original contract or $100,000, whichever is less.”, Note that a major item at the time of bid will remain a major item.
-An item that is not originally a major item does not become one through overruns, COs, etc.
+defines a “Major Item”, as “An item of work included in the contract that has a total cost equal to or greater than 5% of the original contract or $100,000, whichever is less”.
+Note that a major item at the time of bid will remain a major item.
+Neither a CO or an overrun will change an original bid item into a major item.

-• an error or omission in the contract (consultant errors and omission refer to PEPS procedures)
+• an error or omission in the contract (for consultant contracts refer to Professional Engineering Procurement Services Division (PEPS) procedures)

 • differing site conditions